Luayabbas1981/PFS-demo/README.md

 }
 ```
 ## 🎯 Smart Default: .text-scale Class
-PFS includes a built-in shortcut to make font scaling easier:
+FF includes a built-in shortcut to make font scaling easier:
 you can simply use the class text-scale on any HTML element,
 and it will automatically be included in the scaling logic.